-I can remember my grandparents talking about how they used to drive around town visiting with family on Sunday afternoons.
-After church, they would load up the car and venture from house to house, sitting on front porches and catching up on the week’s events.
+My grandparents used to say that Sundays were for visiting family.
+After church, they would load up the car and travel from house to house, sitting on front porches and catching up on the prior week’s events.
 That’s how they stayed connected.

 Today, with so many families being spread out across the globe, it’s hard to keep track of where people live, much less what they did last week.
 And if it wasn’t for social media it would be even more difficult.